Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I arrived at my hotel in Clinton just before midnight.

-NEXT PLAINS CHASE: Day 9: Severe storms and tornado at Ord, Nebraska >
+NEXT PLAINS EVENT: Day 9: Severe storms and tornado at Ord, Nebraska >